-In the fourth Birmingham Heroes lecture, Professor Clive Roberts, Director of the BCRRE, will give an insight into the major challenges faced by railways and the world-leading work being carried out by University of Birmingham researchers.
-Please join us for a lecture and drinks reception at London Transport Museum on Tuesday 19 May from 6.15pm to 8.30pm.
+In the fourth Birmingham Heroes lecture, Professor Clive Roberts, Director of the BCRRE, will present the research being carried out at the University in the area of improved railway control, timetabling, predictive maintenance technologies and energy efficiency.
+Please join us for this lecture and drinks reception at London Transport Museum on Tuesday 19 May from 6.15pm to 8.30pm.

 Professor Clive Roberts' work is based around finding solutions for the railway industry that improve the overall efficiency of railway systems.
 Clive helps to ensure that rail remains an attractive option versus other modes of transport.
 His work combines simulation, measurement and analysis of problems in order to develop and assess new approaches and technology.